A restoration project at the heart of the Guatemalan Maya Biosphere.

 The Organisation has put its focus on women and children since its inception.
 Our goals are to support, elevate and empower the voices, needs and skills of these two core groups, through our teachings, community events and fundraisers.
 But we also believe that local needs require hyper-local action: this is why we have created Frontejas Entretejidas (Interwoven Borders), a female-founded, female-led group which focuses on craft, entrepreneurship, child-care and child education.
 Our members come from many villages around the Flores area: Santa Elena, Santa Ana, Paxcaman, El Remate and more.
 They are chefs, weavers, artists - women who hold decades of generational craft and too often struggle in the face of difficult economies, households to upkeep, local violence particularly targeted at them, and a general lack of investment into their time and crafts.
 Sol y Verde creates a safe space that they feel ownership of and aims to provide them with better tools to practice their craft.

 Every Sunday, at 2pm, we hold talk sessions, childcare support, artisan/craft lessons, and more.
-By 2023, we hope to share their craft and knowledge to the rest of the world through digital commerce and yearly workshops open to the international public.
+In 202’, we hope to share their craft and knowledge to the rest of the world through digital commerce and yearly workshops open to the international public.
 If you’d like to know more, participate or give donations specifically to our women’s group, please send us an email at ︎︎︎ organizacionsolyverde@gmail.com.

 Partnering Organisations